danielplatt/Delsarte-K3-Picard-Numbers/README.md

 B=[[0,4,0,0],[4,0,0,0],[0,0,4,0],[0,0,0,4]]
 ```

-The program runs separate computations even if matrices encode the surface.
+The program runs separate computations even if matrices encode the same surface.
-Removing this could seriously speed up the computation.
-But it is already fairly fast, so I did not bother.
+Removing this could speed up the computation.
+It is already fairly fast, so I did not bother.

 ## Requirements